 - ¼ teaspoon salt

-- 4 tablespoon bamboo shoots cooked and chopped
+- 4 tablespoons bamboo shoots cooked and chopped or veggie of choice

-- 2 tablespoon bell peppers (red and yellow) finely chopped
+- 2 tablespoons bell peppers (red) finely chopped or veggie of choice

-- 2 tablespoon enoki mushrooms chopped fresh (not dried)
+- 2 tablespoons mushrooms chopped fresh (not dried)

 - ¼ teaspoon white pepper